nvidia-holoscan/holohub/applications/ehr_query_llm/lmm/README.md

 ## EHR Agent Framework

-The EHR Agent Framework is designed to handle and interact with EHR (Electronic Health RecordS) and it provides a modular and extensible system for handling various types of queries through specialized agents, with robust error handling and performance optimization features.
+The EHR Agent Framework is designed to handle and interact with EHR (Electronic Health Records) and it provides a modular and extensible system for handling various types of queries through specialized agents, with robust error handling and performance optimization features.

 ### Agent Framework overview